Written by(Senior Software Developer)

 Other recommendations indicate that global variables should not be used; functions should be of a limited length, complexity, and input parameters number; modules should have a size limit and focus on a single task; the system should be separated into multiple abstraction layers, while its modules and layers should be interdependent only in a limited fashion.
 All of these rules are widely accepted guidelines for producing high-quality code and are utilized both in and outside of safety-critical systems.
 Yet one can find more restrictive recommendations, which are not typically implemented in conventional solutions, such as:

-The third advice collection considers verification and testing.
+The third advice collection considers verification and software testing.
 It states that tests should be performed on various levels – unit, integration, system, as well as the non-functional ones, such as performance.
 These should be both white- and black-box tests.
 The norm also recommends monitoring of code coverage, Modified Condition/Decision Coverage (MCDC) if possible, supporting the process with metrics, static analysis, dynamic analysis, and Code Review.

 As we can see, the norms contain many good practices well known in other programming areas.
 Obviously, they have been well documented, analyzed, and repeatedly proved their effectiveness.
 On the other hand, there are techniques used specifically in the safety-critical systems, as those systems need to be developed under particular scrutiny.